jina-ai/jina/docs/tutorials/video-qa.md

 ```

 As a way of searching, asking questions is a natural way to perform searching.
 For example, when you want to know the definition of Document in Jina, you will naturally ask, "__What is the Document in Jina?__".
-The expected answer can be found either from the documentation of Jina or the introduction videos at our YouTube channel.
+The expected answer can be found either from [docs.jina.ai](https://docs.jina.ai/) or the introduction videos at [Jina YouTube channel](https://www.youtube.com/c/JinaAI).
 Thanks to the latest advances in NLP, the AI models can automatically find these answers from the contents.

 The goal of this tutorial is to build a Question-Answering (QA) system for in-Video Contents.
-Although most of the existing QA models only work for text, most videos in our life have vocal sound which contains rich information about the video and can be converted into text via [__STT__](https://en.wikipedia.org/wiki/Speech_recognition).
+Although most of the existing QA models only work for text, most videos in our life have vocal sound which contains rich information about the video and can be converted into text via [speech recognition (STT)](https://en.wikipedia.org/wiki/Speech_recognition).
 Thereafter, videos with vocal sound naturally fits to the way of Question-Answering via text.

-In this tutorial, we will show you how to find the extract contents from videos that answer the question.
+In this tutorial, we will show you how to find the extract contents from videos that answer the query question.
-Instead of returning the related videos, the QA models can tell the user from which second to watch in order to get the answer to the question.
+Instead of just finding the related videos and having the user skim through the whole video, the QA models can tell the user from which second to watch in order to get the answer to the question.

 ```{figure} ../../.github/images/tutorial-video-qa.gif
 :align: center